top of page

 Minimum Viable Health Habits (That Fit Real VA Life)

-• A hard stop ritual (10 minutes): list tomorrow’s top three, send final updates, close tabs, log out.
+• A hard stop ritual (10 minutes): List tomorrow’s top three tasks, send final updates, close tabs, and log out.

-• Micro-break cadence: five minutes off-screen every 60 to 90 minutes.
+• Micro-break cadence: Take five minutes off-screen every 60 to 90 minutes.

-• Meal anchor: one real meal before your longest work stretch.
+• Meal anchor: Have one real meal before your longest work stretch.

-• Daily body reset: a 15-minute walk or mobility session.
+• Daily body reset: Engage in a 15-minute walk or mobility session.

 If you do nothing else, protect sleep and take breaks.
-That is the floor.
+That is the minimum.

 If You Are in a Toxic Work Cycle, Do This in Order